Zection6V/metroid-prime-hunters-anti-lag/readme.md

 # Metroid Prime: Hunters Anti Lag

+This code was originally developed by Zection, and dalle created the program code version.
+Thank you dalle!

 This code helps to detect the lag in a Metroid Prime Hunters match by indicating when a player takes a hit.
 When a player takes a hit the code gives him Double Damage for a short time so the enemy knows if the shot hit or not.